UO-OACISS/zerosum/README.md

 Configure and build with cmake.
 See the examples in the various build-\*.sh scripts.
 Some systems have their own scripts (like [build-frontier.sh](scripts/build-frontier.sh)).

-For a basic installation with CPU thread support, you would do:
+For a basic installation with CPU-only support, you would do (for example):

 ```
 cmake -B ${builddir} \